sbd-community/handbook/docs/implementation/build-phase/secure-boot.md

 ---
 # Guide: Implementing Secure Boot

-## 1. The 'Why': Guaranteeing Software Integrity
+## 1. Introduction to Secure Boot

+### 1.1.
+What is Secure Boot?

 **Secure Boot** is a critical security mechanism that prevents unauthorized code from running on a device.
+It works by creating a **chain of trust**, starting from an immutable hardware anchor and extending through every piece of software loaded during the boot sequence.

-It is the primary technical control for ensuring the integrity of a product's software, from the moment it powers on.
+The process cryptographically verifies the signature of each software component before it is executed.
+If any signature is invalid or the software has been tampered with, the boot process is halted.
+This ensures the integrity of a product's software from the moment it powers on.

-This is a foundational requirement of modern cybersecurity regulations, which mandate that manufacturers take steps to prevent malicious modification of their products.

-### 1.1.
+### 1.2.
 The Regulatory Requirement

-The legal basis for implementing secure boot is clear and direct:
+The legal basis for implementing secure boot is clear and direct.
+Secure boot is the state-of-the-art mechanism for fulfilling the integrity requirements of modern regulations.

 -   **Integrity Protection ([Annex I § 1 (2)(f)][cra_annexI])**: The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** requires manufacturers to "protect the integrity of...commands, programs and configuration against any manipulation or modification not authorised by the user."
 -   The BSI TR-03183-1 reinforces this, requiring that the integrity of "all code, data, and configuration" be protected by "state-of-the-art mechanisms" and that any violations are detected ([REQ_ER 7][bsi_tr_03183_p1]).

-Secure boot is the state-of-the-art mechanism for fulfilling this requirement.
-It provides auditable proof that only the manufacturer's authentic software is executing on the device.
+Implementing secure boot provides auditable proof that only the manufacturer's authentic software is executing on the device.

-### 1.2.
+### 1.3.
 Do I Really Need to Do This?

-This is a fair question.
-Could the outcome of a threat model ever justify *not* implementing secure boot?

-While theoretically possible, the answer for any modern connected device falling under the CRA is almost certainly **no**.
+For any modern connected device falling under the CRA, the answer is almost certainly **yes**.
 Secure boot is considered a foundational, non-negotiable control for several reasons:

 -   **State of the Art:** It is the universally accepted state-of-the-art mechanism for ensuring software integrity at boot time.
 It would be extremely difficult to argue to a regulator that any lesser alternative meets this requirement.
 -   **The Root of All Trust:** If the initial boot code can be tampered with, no other security control on the device can be trusted.
 Encryption, access control, and secure updates all depend on the underlying code being authentic.